Watts-Lab/task-mapping/The Fish game.md

 ## The visual components
 ![Fish1](images/Fish1.png)
 ![Fish2](images/Fish2.png)
+>
+>These score fields consisted of 480 × 285 arrays of score values for each 125ms time interval in our game.
+First, a “spotlight” of high value was created that moved in straight paths between uniformly randomly chosen locations.
+This spotlight was then combined with a field of spatially correlated noise.
+This procedure yields a complex landscape with many transient maxima and a single persistent time-varying global maximum.
+>
 > Participants could only see the scores at their avatars' locations
 >
 > They could also see the positions, directions, and speeds of all other players